-Dr. Puthillath is currently the Chief of Staff and is currently an active member of the Community Board at Lodi Memorial Hospital, where he also serves as the Chairman of the Bioethics committee.
+Dr. Puthillath is the former Chief of Staff and is currently an active member of the Community Board at Lodi Memorial Hospital where he also serves as the Chairman of the Bioethics committee.
 He is the Co-Chair on the Breast Cancer Center of Excellence at St. Joseph’s Medical Center in Stockton.

 Dr. Puthillath completed his medical training from Mysore University, India.
 He then completed his internship and residency training in Internal Medicine at McLaren Regional Medical Center, Michigan.
 During his residency, he was awarded the PGY-2 for outstanding resident of the year and the “Ambassador Award” for the best outgoing resident.